 Everyone deserves to have access to comprehensive oral healthcare services.
 At Lovett Dental Webster, we provide high-quality dental care to everyone who needs it.
-In addition to preventative care, such as regular cleaning, we also provide nightguards.
+In addition to preventative care, such as regular dental cleaning, we also provide nightguards.
 There are numerous reasons why patients might need nightguards; however, one of the most common reasons is bruxism.
 This condition affects millions every year and can do serious damage to an individual’s teeth.
 Fortunately, nightguards are an easy way to prevent this.

 An Overview of Bruxism